+Additional results for HDR PQ

 Proposed tuning algorithm for HDR PQ

 The rationale for applying a chroma residual scaling with factors equal to the luma mapping slopes is that the luma mapping is equivalent to a quantization of the luma signal.
 In a way, this corresponds to applying a delta QP noted here dQPy to the QP of luma (QPreal = QPy – dQPy). dQPy would be linked to the luma mapping function slope as follows.